Thought for the day (via Tumblr)

 - Domestic employees in Colombia have successfully formed a union and campaigned for better labor protection.
 This is how most social change happens — because people organize for it, not because foreign NGOs are raising awareness

 - I’ve been paying more attention to North Korea ever since I picked up a copy of Barbara Demick’s Nothing to Envy a few years ago and found myself reading the entire thing in one sitting.
 Daniel Tudor & James Pearson’s North Korea Confidential picks up where Demick’s book ended and provides a fascinating update on the country.
 Here’s a representative section of the index.
-As Tyler Cowen would say, self-recommending.

 - Some great events coming up in the Bay Area: the African Diaspora Investment Symposium and the BAMPFA African Film Festival